Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Introduction

-The goal of this paper is to propose a new iterative estimation method for high-dimensional matrix-variate time series of Equation (\ref{ft:1}).
+The goal of this paper is to propose a new iterative estimation method for high-dimensional matrix-variate time series of Equation (\ref{ft:1}). {There are two reasons that we adopt the autocovariance-based method in \cite{wang2018} and \cite{gaotsay2021c} to extract the dynamically dependent factors rather than the cross-sectional PCA method in \cite{chenfan2023}.} First, the cross-sectional PCA {cannot distinguish the factors from the diverging noises} since both of them are associated with large eigenvalues.
+Second, from a time-series modeling perspective, the dynamically dependent factors are more useful in forecasting, as explained in \cite{gaotsay2018b}.
 Unlike the common orthonormal projection method of \cite{wang2018} and \cite{gaotsay2021c} in estimating the loading matrices, we first project the observed data onto certain row or column factor space, which reduces the dimension in one direction of the data when estimating the loading matrix of the other.
 The procedure can be iterated until convergence.
 The resulting final estimators of the loading matrices turn out to have faster convergence rates than those obtained by traditional methods even when the noise effect is prominent.
 We introduce a two-way projected PCA to mitigate the diverging noise effects, and adopt high-dimensional white-noise testing procedures to estimate the dimensions of the factor matrix.
 Asymptotic properties of the proposed method are established as the dimensions and sample size approach infinity.
 Simulated and real examples are used to assess the performance of the proposed method.
 We also compared the proposed method with some existing ones in the literature concerning the forecasting ability of the estimated factors and found that the proposed approach fares well in out-of-sample forecasting.